- True to size

 It is a good idea to try the shoes on for several miles just to make sure you know what to expect on race day.
-But, because they are not built to last hundreds and hundreds of miles, and because they are somewhat expensive, it is best to preserve them for race day.
+But, because they cannot last hundreds and hundreds of miles, and because they are somewhat expensive, it is best to preserve them for race day.
 If you are not planning to race your best, take down your PB, or give it your all, I would save these for a later day.

 The Alphafly Next% is unstable for quick turns

 I tested this shoe on a number of different surfaces, including asphalt, concrete, and track.
 While track surfaces combined with the bounciness of the shoes provided a terrific surface for speed, the turns on the track caused some instability.
-The upper is simply not made to handle quick turns.
+The upper is simply unable to handle quick turns.

 Feather-light racing shoe